Introduction to wound healing and scars.

 But how many of us are given any advice on scar care post surgery or injury?
 Generally speaking, there is very little scar care knowledge or advice given by medical practitioners, unless your practitioner has a specific interest in scar tissue - or if you have a scar as a result of a burn, or the scar is located on your hand, as those departments have an excellent knowledge and provide great care.
 For everyone else, I hope you will find this article helpful, and will help share the knowledge and educate others.

 Every type of scar requires a different approach.
 There aren’t two people whose injury or circumstances are the same and therefore one treatment approach/protocol doesn’t fit all.
 Tailored advice is needed.
-For this reason, this article is not prescriptive, it is to give you a basic understanding of scars, and I hope it will encourage you to seek help/advice for your scar, whether it is 1 month or 20 years old.
+For this reason, this article is not prescriptive, it is to give you a basic understanding of scars, and I hope it will encourage you to seek help/advice for your scar, whether it is 1 month or 20 years old, as even a 20-year-old scar can benefit from treatment.

 Scar healing complications.